Overview

 What usually drives the schedule on a design-build construction project in Round Rock?

-How do you handle closeout on design-build construction work?
+How do you handle closeout on design-build construction work in the Round Rock area?